Battle of Monte Cassino: Plans

 The bombing plan was for "ten groups of heavy bombers and six groups of mediums, nearly 500 aircraft in all" working in relays to attack an area 1400 yards by 400 though "Late arrivals would be diverted to targets outside the town".
-Immediately following the bombing, at 12 o'clock, 6 Brigade was to advance, preceded by a creeping barrage while concentrations (Note: In a "concentration", many batteries would fire on a single target area rather than hi.
+Immediately following the bombing, at 12 o'clock, 6 Brigade was to advance, preceded by a creeping barrage while concentrations (Note: In a "concentration", many batteries would fire on a single target area rather the batteries fire being in parallel.
 The result was a greater density of fire than the 'barrage' where a line of shelling was generated.) of artillery fire would hit German defences in the town and to the south and escorted by tanks of 19 Armoured Regiment with the intention of capturing the town north of Route 6 by 2 pm.
 Then 6 Brigade would continue south through the town to the railway.
 At the same time 5 Indian Brigade would be working step by step along the eastern slopes of Monte cassino and turning uphill to capture Hangman's Hill (Point 435) The 7 Indian Brigade would be maintaining pressure on the defenders in the monastery ruins.

 None of the Allied commanders were very happy with the plan, but it was hoped that an unprecedented preliminary bombing by heavy bombers would prove the trump.
 To avoid taking vehicles across waterlogged ground, three clear days of good weather were required, and for twenty-one successive days the assault was postponed as the troops waited in the freezing wet positions for a favourable weather forecast.
 Things were not helped by the loss of Kippenberger who while on Mount Trocchio surveying the battlefield was wounded by an anti-personnel mine and as a result lost both his feet.
 The news depressed the morale of the New Zealand troops further.
 He was replaced by Brigadier Graham Parkinson; a German counter-attack at Anzio had failed and been called off.